-Fantastic Customers and Where to Find Them (hint: in your data)
+Fantastic Customers and Where to Find Them

 As a marketer, there are few things worse than spending a bunch of time and resource on a campaign and only catching a few small fry, especially when you really needed to reel in some big, valuable fish.
 For large organisations with huge, complex customer bases, casting a wide net in marketing campaigns can seem like the easiest option – but this approach often means that the big fish are so mixed in with the small fry that it’s nearly impossible to separate and catch them.